School District News

 District-wide registration for the 2020-2021 school year will begin on March 2nd.
 Starting on that date, you will be able to click the Register My Child For School button on our school website to complete an online registration form for your child.

 Beginning the week of March 23, parents/guardians of all current students will receive an email from PowerSchool to complete the annual Returning Student Verification Form for the upcoming school year.
 The email will contain the link and instructions needed to complete the verification.

 This is just a reminder that anyone (parent, guardian, friend, neighbor, aunt, uncle) must have school access to attend an event at Hartley, have lunch with a student and/or attend an awards assembly.
 If you have not already done so, please complete the School Access Form.
 The process for approval may take up to 4 weeks, so please fill out the application sooner than later for any guests that would like to have school access.
 Once the application is approved, school access will be valid for three years.

 FortifyFL is a website and app developed at the direction of the Florida Legislature.
 Any student, educator, parent or member of the public can report school safety concerns directly to law enforcement and school administrators anonymously and easily through the FortifyFL app or getfortifyfl.com.

 Sunshine State Young Readers Award Program

-The Sunshine State Young Readers Award (SSYRA) Program is a statewide reading motivational program for students in grades 3 through 8, in a collaborative effort between the Florida Association of Media in Education (FAME) and the Florida Department of Education (DOE) collaborate to select a list of new recommended books for children each year.
+The Sunshine State Young Readers Award Program is a statewide reading motivational program for students in grades K – 8.
+The Florida Association of Media in Education (FAME) and the Florida Department of Education (DOE) collaborate to select a list of new recommended books for children each year.
 Please click on the links below for a listing of this year’s SSYRA books for our primary and intermediate readers: